cgerull/techinfo/content/posts/Jira-recipe.md

     - atlassian
 date: "2018-12-16T17:37:10Z"
 description: Install or upgrade Atlassian Jira with the binary installer on Linux.
+authors:
+  - claus-gerull
 tags:
-    - jira
-    - atlassian
+  - Atlassian
 title: Jira recipe
 draft: false
 ---

 This instruction assumes that Jira is installed in `/opt/jira` and the data directory is `/var/jira`.
 The installation is on Ubuntu Linux but should also work on other flavours of Linux.
 Jira requires a supported database, in this instruction I assume that the database is already configured.
 <!--more-->